 1. Leisure Cilantro

-Let’s call the leisure cilantro the standard flavor cilantro.
-You can eat the whole leaves, stems, seeds, and even flowers.
+Let’s call leisure cilantro the standard flavor.
+You can eat whole leaves, stems, seeds, and even flowers.

 Leisure is the most popular and common of the different types of cilantro.
 Most of the time, the cilantro you see at the grocery store will be leisure cilantro.

-It has the shape of a feather, round tender leaves, light green in color, and a flower stalk in the middle.
+It has the shape of a feather, round tender leaves that are light green, and a flower stalk in the middle.
 It also has a spicy, aromatic, light, and sweet taste.

 2. Indian Coriander (Dhania)

 Despite its name, this plant still produces cilantro leaves.
-As with all the different types of cilantro plants, this one grows delicious leaves that can be sweet and slightly citrus, which will eventually flower and produce seeds that will be harvested like cilantro.
+As with all the different cilantro plants, this one grows delicious leaves that can be sweet and slightly citrus.

 Native to the Indian subcontinent, this variety bolts quite quickly.
-This means that the leaves are not available for as long, and the seeds are produced quickly.
+This means the leaves are unavailable for as long, and the seeds are produced quickly.

 Because this plant works like this, the seeds play a much more important role in Indian cuisine than the fresh leaves.
 They are mound-shaped and rounded.

-It will be perfect if you buy seeds produced in India; they are very different from the other cilantro group in temperate climates.
+It will be perfect to buy seeds produced in India; they are very different from the other cilantro groups in temperate climates.

 You’ll soon love sauce with cilantro dipped in Tikki or Indian Snacks.
 And here’s a cheeky Indian recipe for you: Roasted Indian coriander with carrots, then puree and add to carrot soup, and for a sweet flavor, add a little orange juice.